 The following table summarizes the caches and what they provide.

-Read/write: Read/write caches may be appropriate if your data needs to be updated.
+Read/Write: Read/write caches may be appropriate if your data needs to be updated.
 They carry more overhead than read-only caches.
-In non-JTA environments, each transaction should be completed when Session.close() or Session.disconnect() is called.
+In non-JTA environments, each transaction should be completed when

 Transactional: This is a fully transactional cache that may be used only in a JTA environment.

-As we know, caching takes up resources in your application and requires careful tuning to balance the amount of memory used versus the benefit gained.
+As it is known, caching takes up resources in your application and requires careful tuning to balance the amount of memory used versus the benefit gained.
 There are definitely times when caching isn’t indicated:

 - Some data is retrieved and then not reused so that the data expires from the cache.
 In this case, there is no point in caching the information and taking up more memory.
 Caching only helps when the same data is used multiple times within the expiry time period.